ZijingHu/Crack-Zhihu-Captcha/README.md

 </center>
 <br>

-A special case is shown below.
+A special case is shown above.
 If not using hierarchical clustering, the result will be "PUDG".
 If we use hierarchical clustering here, the "U" will not be chosen since it is not the optimal in its cluster and the "9" will be chosen instead.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)